Hofstede’s 6 Cultural Dimensions Examples

 Confidentiality

-The company safeguards the principle of confidentiality of any data, information, and details about its activities.
-We follow the personal data protection act to secure our employees’ and customers’ personal information.
+The company safeguards the confidentiality of any data, information, and details regarding its activities.
+We comply with the Personal Data Protection Act to protect our employees’ and customers’ personal information.
 Our employees are well-trained to keep the information confidential.
 Additionally, we never disclose secret agreement papers to a third party.

 Protection of Human Resources

 Human resources are vitally important for the existence and development of our company.
 Therefore, we respect human resources and make room for implementing their creativity.
-Our company always inspires the blooming inner knowledge of the employees and outsiders.
+Our company always inspires the blossoming inner knowledge of employees and outsiders alike.

 Corruption and Extortion

 Our company is committed to executing the necessary measures to prevent corruption.
-We are always aware of combating bribery and extortion.
+We are always aware of the need to combat bribery and extortion.
 The company is very strict about eradicating corruption from both inbound and outbound perspectives.

 Company Rules and Regulations Sample PDF Download Link